azkaban/azkaban/README.md

 ```

-[July, 2018] We are actively improving our documentation.
-Everyone in the AZ community is welcomed
+**[July, 2018]** We are actively improving our documentation.
+Everyone in the AZ community is
- to submit a pull request to edit/fix the documentation.
+welcome to submit a pull request to edit/fix the documentation.